Italy earthquake: Amid the rubble, a couple says 'I do'

 The couple were heartbroken when their celebrant told them the church's altar was covered in debris.
 Cracks had formed up the walls, and 16th-century frescoes had torn open and crumbled.
 The building was not usable.

 "At first I was shocked.
-We've been organizing this for more than a year," Adazzi told CNN.
+We've been organizing this for more than a year," Martina Adazzi told CNN.

 But the couple vowed to carry on with the ceremony.

-"When Don Giovanni said the church was not safe, I told my wife: I want to celebrate my wedding there because they need a moment to think of other things now," Ramon told CNN on the day of the wedding.
+"When Don Giovanni said the church was not safe, I told my wife: I want to celebrate my wedding there because they need a moment to think of other things now," Ramon Adazzi told CNN on the day of the wedding.

 "I love the city.
 I love the people.
 Why would I take my wedding to another city?" he said.